Distinguished Graduate

 “In one of our one-on-one Zoom sessions, Jae told me his background and his why,” recalls Valencia College math professor Precious Cristwell.
 “Almost everyone in his family had passed away at a young age… Once he reached his ‘golden age’ of 33, he saw that there was a chance for him to do something with his life.
 A chance for him to not only be the person that he wanted to be, but to succeed for his family members who didn’t have the chance to live or be successful.
 His story not only brought me to tears, but it restored my hope, faith and drive to be a professor and help other students who are righting the wrongs of the past.”

-In August 2024, Jae graduated from Valencia College – and this fall, he enrolled at Florida Atlantic University, where he’s studying business and finance.
-His goal is to establish a nonprofit in his brother’s honor and create an after-school club facility in Orlando where kids from group homes and foster care can play, study and receive a variety of services, from free clothes to tutoring.
+In August 2024, Jae graduated from Valencia College – and he’ll soon start taking classes Valencia College’s bachelor’s degree program in business and organizational leadership.
+Jae’s goal is to establish a nonprofit in his brother’s honor and create an after-school club facility in Orlando where kids from group homes and foster care can play, study and receive a variety of services, from free clothes to tutoring.

 As for Valencia College, he remains grateful that the college gave him another chance.